Bugs Bunny: Personality and catchphrases

 "Some people call me cocky and brash, but actually I am just self-assured.
 I'm nonchalant, imperturbable, contemplative.
 I play it cool, but I can get hot under the collar.
 And above all I'm a very 'aware' character.
 I'm well aware that I am appearing in an animated cartoon....And sometimes I chomp on my carrot for the same reason that a stand-up comic chomps on his cigar.
 It saves me from rushing from the last joke to the next one too fast.
 And I sometimes don't act, I react.
 And I always treat the contest with my pursuers as 'fun and games.'
 When momentarily I appear to be cornered or in dire danger and I scream, don't be consoined – it's actually a big put-on.
 Let's face it, Doc.
 I've read the script and I already know how it turns out."

 — — Bob Clampett on Bugs Bunny, written in first person.

-Bugs Bunny's fast-talking speech pattern was inspired to a degree by the character of Oscar Shapely in the 1934 film It Happened One Night.
+Bugs Bunny's fast-talking speech pattern was inspired to a degree by the character of Oscar Shapely in the romantic comedy film It Happened One Night (1934).
 In the film, Shapely addresses Clark Gable's character Peter Warne as "Doc", and Warne mentions an imaginary person named "Bugs Dooley" to frighten Shapely.
 Referring to the same film, Friz Freleng, Chuck Jones and Bob Clampett all claimed that Bugs' nonchalant carrot-chewing style came from a scene where Gable's character eats a carrot while talking.